kurtlamm/SyncSix/README.md

 # SyncSix
-Arduino Sketches that run on the SyncSix line of open source prop controllers
+Arduino Sketches that run on the SyncSix line of open source prop controllers.